 This trend is a characteristic of the whole district with municipalities such as Dannhauser recording a negative growth rate between 2001 and 2011.
-However, even though there was a decrease in the growth rate within the period 2001 to 2011, the population growth rate in Newcastle still remains higher than that of the district average which is 0.66%, hence making Newcastle the fastest growing municipality in the district in terms of population size.
-Newcastle accounts for 73% of the district population, 20% and 7% for Dannhauser and Emadlangeni Municipalities respectively.
+However, even though there was a decrease in the growth rate within the period 2001 to 2011, the population growth rate in Newcastle still remains higher than that of the district average which is 0.63% per annum over a period of 10 years, hence making Newcastle Local Municipality the fastest growing municipality in the district in terms of population size.
+Newcastle accounts for 73% of the total district population, 20% and 7% for Dannhauser and Emadlangeni Municipalities respectively.